DR-0932/DR-0932/README.md

 ## Heyyo, I'm <a href="" target="_blank">Dhruv</a>!
 Digital craftsman(Developer/Problem_Solver)
 Passionate web developer with experience in designing and developing custom websites using Wix, HTML5, CSS3, and JavaScript.
 Skilled in client collaboration, SEO, e-commerce setup, and dynamic page creation.
 Proficient in machine learning and data science, with projects ranging from speech emotion recognition to resume parsing.
-Enjoys working in fast-paced environments and thrives on problem-solving and continuous learning.
+I enjoy working in fast-paced environments and thrive on problem-solving and continuous learning.
-(Use dark theme to find my socials ;)

 <a href="[https://linkedin.com/in/aakarshb](https://www.linkedin.com/in/dhruv-rajput-153357200/)" target="_blank"><img align="left" alt="Aakarsh B | LinkedIn" width="22px" src="https://github.com/Aakarsh-B/trying-repos/blob/master/linkedin.svg" />